xedin/sasi/README.md

   `LongToken`s, e.g. `Murmur3Partitioner`.
 Other existing partitioners which
   don't produce LongToken e.g. `ByteOrderedPartitioner` and `RandomPartitioner` will not work with SASI.
-* SASI indexes must be the only indexes defined for a table
 * `ALLOW FILTERING`, the requirement of at least one indexes `=` expression, and lack of `LIKE` limit SASIs feature-set.
 Modifications to the grammar to allow `SecondaryIndex` implementations to enumerate its supported features would allow SASI to expose more features without need to support them in other implementations.
-* Not Equals and OR support have been removed in this release while changes are made to Cassandra itself to support the,
+* Not Equals and OR support have been removed in this release while changes are made to Cassandra itself to support them.

 ### Contributors